Amphiluke/jquery-plugins/README.md

 # jquery-plugins

-Simple plugins for the jQuery framework
+Simple plugins for the jQuery library

 ### Repository project list